Employee vs. Independent Contractor:

-The IRS is looking closer at companies who pay Independent Contactor and they are challenging the independent contactor status.
+The IRS is looking closer at companies who pay Independent Contractor and they are challenging the independent contractor status.
 This is an easy way to raise a lot of money for the US Treasury.

 A worker performing services for a business falls under one of the following classifications:

 - An independent contractor.

 - A statutory employee.

 Questionable employment tax program (QETP).

 When the IRS determines that a worker is actually an employee rather than an independent contractor, the employer is subject to penalties for failure to withhold income, FICA, and Medicare tax.
 Penalties and interest also apply for failure to pay FUTA, as well as penalties for failure to file information returns.

 The IRS has initiated a new program for 2008 to address employers who intentionally misclassify employees to avoid federal and state employment taxes.
 The QETP helps the IRS and state tax authorities to share information with each other.

 QETP is also designed to educate employers on their employment tax responsibilities.